 An on-campus restaurant/diner.
 Note the placement of the apostrophe.
 (The logo on the diner's door, which leaves out the apostrophe, is incorrect.)

-This male-only residence hall, built in 1958, houses 108 beds.
-Named after Wallace Emerson, founder of Biola's undergraduate psychology program and professor of psychology at Biola from 1948 to 1968.
+This male-only residence hall, built in 1958, is named after Wallace Emerson, founder of Biola's undergraduate psychology program and professor of psychology at Biola from 1948 to 1968.

 Officially the "Fluor Fountain of Faith," it is most commonly referred to by the shortened name, which is acceptable in all references.
 Built in 2003, the fountain was funded by donor Marjorie Fluor Moore, who provided the funding in honor of her late husband, Simon Fluor.

-Built in 1970, this residence hall has a wing for men and a wing for women.
-It houses 258 beds.
-Named after Margaret Hart, a former dean of women.
+Built in 1970, this residence hall serves both men and women.
+It is named after Margaret Hart, a former dean of women.

-The largest residence hall on campus, it has 426 beds and serves both men and women.
-It was built in 2003.
-Named after Hope Street in downtown Los Angeles, the site of Biola's original campus.
+The largest residence hall on campus, it serves both men and women.
+It was built in 2003 and is named after Hope Street in downtown Los Angeles, the site of Biola's original campus.

-Biola's newest residence hall, completed in 2006, houses 414 beds.
+Biola's newest residence hall, completed in 2006.
 It serves both men and women.

 The new hall replaced the former Horton Hall, which was built in 1959.
 Named after T.C.
 Horton, co-founder of Biola.

 Institute for Research on Psychology and Spirituality